Chirpy Angry Birds maker eyes IPO golden egg

 "This company is preparing itself and getting ready," said Anders Lindeberg, Rovio's head of investor relations, adding the firm was working on meeting corporate governance requirements.

-Rovio reported 2011 profit before tax of 48 million on sales of 75.4 million euros ($99 million), for a margin of 64 percent.
+Rovio reported 2011 profit before tax of 48 million on sales of 75.4 million euros, for a margin of 64 percent.
 The company did not provide historic data, but has said 2010 revenues were around $10 million.

 Last year Rovio raised $42 million from venture capital firms including Accel Partners, which previously backed Facebook and Baidu, and Skype founder Niklas Zennstroem's venture capital firm Atomico Ventures.

-Rovio was founded after three students including Niklas Hed -- CEO Mikael Hed's cousin and now Rovio's COO -- won a game-development competition sponsored by Finnish mobile phone maker Nokia and Hewlett-Packard CO.
+Rovio was founded after three students including Niklas Hed -- CEO Mikael Hed's cousin and now Rovio's COO -- won a game-development competition sponsored by Finnish mobile phone maker Nokia and Hewlett-Packard CO (HPQ.N).

 (Reporting By Tarmo Virki; Editing by Jon Loades-Carter)